 John H. Cochrane conducts research on dynamics in stock and bond markets, the volatility of exchange rates, the term structure of interest rates, the returns to venture capital, liquidity premiums in stock prices, the relation between stock prices and business cycles, option pricing when investors can’t perfectly hedge, and monetary economics, including the fiscal theory of the price level.

-He is a past President and Fellow of the American Finance Association, and a Fellow of the Econometric Society.
+Formerly a professor of finance at the University of Chicago Booth School of Business, Cochrane joined the Hoover Institution at Stanford University in 2015.
+In addition to his position at Stanford, he is a current Distinguished Fellow of the Booth School of Business.
+He is a past president and fellow of the American Finance Association and a fellow of the Econometric Society.
 He has been an editor of the Journal of Political Economy, and associate editor of a number of journals, including the Journal of Monetary Economics, the Journal of Business, and the Journal of Economic Dynamics and Control.

 His recent publications include the book Asset Pricing and numerous articles on his research topics.
 His monetary economics publications include articles on the relationship between deficits and inflation, the effects of monetary policy, and on the fiscal theory of the price level.
 He has also written articles on macroeconomics, health insurance, time-series econometrics and other topics.
 He was a coauthor of The Squam Lake Report.
 He writes occasional Op-eds, and blogs as The Grumpy Economist.

 Cochrane is an Adjunct Scholar of the CATO institute.
 Recent awards include the TIAA-CREF Institute Paul A. Samuelson Award for his book Asset Pricing, the Chookaszian Endowed Risk Management Prize, and the Faculty Excellence Award for MBA teaching.